CDCgov/ngsqi-spores/README.md

 ```

 >**Warning**
 > Please provide pipeline parameters via the CLI or Nextflow `-params-file` option.
-Custom config files including those provided by the `-c` Nextflow option can be used to provide any configuration _**except for parameters**_;
+Custom config files, including those provided by the `-c` Nextflow option, can be used to provide any configuration _**except for parameters**_;
 > see [docs](https://nf-co.re/usage/configuration#custom-configuration-files).

 ## Credits

-SPORES was originally written by the Next Generation Sequencing (NGS) Quality Initiative (QI) In silico Team.
+SPORES was originally written by the Next Generation Sequencing (NGS) Quality Initiative (QI) _In Silico_ Team.

-We thank the following people for their extensive assistance in the development of this pipeline:
+We thank the following groups for their extensive assistance in the development of this pipeline:

 - CDC Mycotic Diseases Branch (MDB)
 - CDC Office of Advanced Molecular Detection (OAMD)